 Russ: [00:13:01] And what about in terms of benefits from being on the tariff now?
 What have you seen since you joined?

 James: [00:13:08] Well, I think two things drew me to the idea of signing up, one was obviously potential discount on the electricity bill and the other was the fact that it was also 100% green electricity, which we like the sound of.
 We've been on Octopus Energy in our previous house for that very reason.
 So, the benefits were twofold, and once we’d signed up, we became more aware of the locality of it, local nature if you like.
 I don't think we realised that at the outset.
-So yeah, two, three, four benefits, which we enjoy.

 Russ: [00:13:49] And you mentioned that you could see a wind turbine out there on the horizon previously, I mean, did you know much about them in terms of how it works and how it could impact on your own energy and how everything was produced?
 And I was just wondering whether or not you had views about wind turbines before joining Fan Club and whether or not that has now changed since you've become a member?